andrewrdavidson/PSQualityCheck/README.md

 #### Check the folder C:\Scripts and all subfolders beneath it:

+Quick Note: This behaviour will change with version 1.1.1

 `Invoke-PSQualityCheck -Path 'C:\Scripts'`

 #### Check the folders C:\Scripts and C:\MoreScripts' and all subfolders beneath both folders

+Quick Note: This behaviour will change with version 1.1.1

 `Invoke-PSQualityCheck -Path @('C:\Scripts', 'C:\MoreScripts')`